Friday, 31 July 2015

 Cats and phone return

-The weather has been rainy since we returned from holiday and was wet all of the time that we were away - wettest July on record apparently - however it has brightened up today.
+The weather has been rainy since we returned from holiday and we are told that it was wet all of the time that we were away - wettest July on record apparently - however it has brightened up today.
 I am in town getting my hair cut and doing a bit of shopping.

 Goodbye America, we love you!